 WHEN CAN I FLY?

-This service will be operational each Monday, Wednesday and Saturday.
-Outbound to New Zealand, flights depart Sunshine Coast at 12:40pm AEST and arrive into Auckland at 5:50pm NZT.
+Returning in 2024, services operate on Sunday, Wednesday and Friday.
+Outbound to New Zealand, flights depart Sunshine Coast at 12:40pm AEST and arrive into Auckland at 5:45pm NZT.
 Inbound to Australia, flights depart Auckland at 9:05am NZT and arrive into Sunshine Coast at 11:10am AEST.

 HOW MUCH ARE TICKETS?

-Depending on the seat you prefer, baggage required and add-ons (like seat selection and food), fares start from $334 to Auckland and $284 from Auckland.
+Fare prices will depend on the seat you prefer, baggage required and add-ons (like seat selection and food).

 For more information on travel to New Zealand, click here.